The current ice age

 planet's habitable zone, and destroying many living things.

-that it will be very difficult to get out again.
-In order to avoid this fate -
+mean that it will may be very difficult to extricate it.
+In order to avoid

-and to make the planet more habitable - we should work on heating up the planet
+this fate - and to make the planet more habitable - we should work on heating

 Links